Review Criteria Cover Sheets

 Important!
 Do not collect reference letters yet.
 Administrators will solicit reference letters in Phase 4 using the Feinberg Faculty Portal.

-New in the 2019-2020 promotion cycle, departments will submit promotion packets to the Faculty Affairs Office using the Feinberg Faculty Portal.
+Departments will submit promotion packets to the Faculty Affairs Office using the Feinberg Faculty Portal.
 No paper packets will be submitted to FAO!
 After FAO launches a case (Phase 2), it enters the department workflow, and department administrators should manage department level review steps and finalization of the packet in the Feinberg Faculty Portal.

 In this step, you upload the candidate’s documents and do anything else you normally do to prepare a file for your departmental APT Committee--e.g., if you solicit reference letters prior to APT Committee review, you can do that here; if you upload supplemental documentation for APT review (like teaching evaluations), you can do that here as well.